source-data/mecadoi/docs/project.rst

 Reviews produced during the scholarly peer review process at Review Commons are published to the web (currently to the `hypothes.is`_ platform).
 As they represent scholarly work, Review Commons wants them to receive a DOI like other such works.
-This is currently not supported by the publishing platform (eJournalPress) used by Review Commons.
+This is currently not supported by the publishing platform used by Review Commons.
 Upon completion of the peer review process, however, this publishing platform allows exporting the data associated with a peer-reviewed article to a configurable FTP server in the MECA format.

 .. _hypothes.is: https://web.hypothes.is/